rgeraldes24/solc/docs/using-the-compiler.rst

 The bytecode file will also contain lines of the form ``// <placeholder> -> <fq library name>`` at the end to help identify which libraries the placeholders represent.
 Note that the fully qualified library name is the path of its source file and the library name separated by ``:``.
-You can use ``solc`` as a linker meaning that it will insert the library addresses for you at those points:
+You can use ``hypc`` as a linker meaning that it will insert the library addresses for you at those points:

-Either add ``--libraries "file.hyp:Math=0x1234567890123456789012345678901234567890 file.hyp:Heap=0xabCD567890123456789012345678901234567890"`` to your command to provide an address for each library (use commas or spaces as separators) or store the string in a file (one library per line) and run ``solc`` using ``--libraries fileName``.
+Either add ``--libraries "file.hyp:Math=0x1234567890123456789012345678901234567890 file.hyp:Heap=0xabCD567890123456789012345678901234567890"`` to your command to provide an address for each library (use commas or spaces as separators) or store the string in a file (one library per line) and run ``hypc`` using ``--libraries fileName``.

 .. note::
     Starting Solidity 0.8.1 accepts ``=`` as separator between library and address, and ``:`` as a separator is deprecated.
 It will be removed in the future.
 Currently ``--libraries "file.hyp:Math:0x1234567890123456789012345678901234567890 file.hyp:Heap:0xabCD567890123456789012345678901234567890"`` will work too.

 .. index:: --standard-json, --base-path

-If ``solc`` is called with the option ``--standard-json``, it will expect a JSON input (as explained below) on the standard input, and return a JSON output on the standard output.
+If ``hypc`` is called with the option ``--standard-json``, it will expect a JSON input (as explained below) on the standard input, and return a JSON output on the standard output.
 This is the recommended interface for more complex and especially automated uses.
 The process will always terminate in a "success" state and report any errors via the JSON output.
 The option ``--base-path`` is also processed in standard-json mode.

-If ``solc`` is called with the option ``--link``, all input files are interpreted to be unlinked binaries (hex-encoded) in the ``__$53aea86b7d70b31448b230b20ae141a537$__``-format given above and are linked in-place (if the input is read from stdin, it is written to stdout).
+If ``hypc`` is called with the option ``--link``, all input files are interpreted to be unlinked binaries (hex-encoded) in the ``__$53aea86b7d70b31448b230b20ae141a537$__``-format given above and are linked in-place (if the input is read from stdin, it is written to stdout).
 All options except ``--libraries`` are ignored (including ``-o``) in this case.

 .. warning::
     Manually linking libraries on the generated bytecode is discouraged because it does not update